Starry Eyes

-Starry Eyes is a 2014 American horror film directed and written by Kevin Kölsch and Dennis Widmyer.
+Starry Eyes is a 2014 American horror film written and directed by Kevin Kölsch and Dennis Widmyer.
 The film had its world premiere on March 8, 2014 at South by Southwest and features Alexandra Essoe as a hopeful young starlet who finds that fame's price is not always easily paid.
 Funding for the movie was partially raised through a successful Kickstarter campaign.

 Plot

 Sarah Walker is an aspiring actress who is stuck waitressing at a fast-food restaurant.
 Her friends are generally unsupportive and selfish; Erin is constantly trying to steal Sarah's roles, while her roommate Tracy and aspiring director Danny are apathetic to Sarah's situation.
 Sarah's prospects at stardom look grim until she takes an audition for a film called The Silver Scream, held by the powerful production company Astraeus Pictures.
 Her audition is met with a lackluster response by the casting director and her assistant.
 Upset at being dismissed, Sarah goes to a nearby bathroom to scream and rip her hair out, a move that regains the interest of the casting director.
 She returns to the audition and reluctantly acquiesces to the casting director's demand that she rips her hair out again.
 Sarah is dismissed again, much to her confusion.

 Sarah quits her job to fully pursue this role, and gets a callback for a second audition shortly after.
 She is caught off guard when she is told to disrobe.
 Sarah again agrees to these demands, and after being told to open herself up to the potential to "transform", she experiences extreme euphoria and undergoes a trance state, during which she notices that the casting director is wearing a pentagram-like necklace.
 While in this state, she begins to show mild erratic behaviors.
 However, when she is commanded to have sex with the producer at the third audition, Sarah balks and runs home.
 Danny, who apparently shows a romantic interest in Sarah, asks her to be the lead role in his own film project, to which she accepts.